ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 3. To review a file's changes, click **>**.

 If a commit introduced a change to a line, the original line is shaded pink and the new line is shaded green.
 Similarly, lines that were added by a commit are shaded green and lines that were removed by a commit are shaded pink.
 {: tip}

 Use the Git terminal:

 1. Type `git log -p` and press Enter.

-  **Note:** To view only a certain number of commits, type `git log -p -<number_of_commits_to_view>`.
+To view only a certain number of commits, type `git log -p -<number_of_commits_to_view>`.
+{: tip}

 2. Navigate through the commits.

 * To view more entries, press Page Down.
 * To view previous entries, press Page Up.

 3. Review the changes.

 If a commit introduced a change to a line, the original line is in red text and starts with a minus sign (-).
 The new line is in green text and starts with a plus sign (+).
 Similarly, lines that were added by a commit are in green text and start with a +.
 Lines that were removed by a commit are in red text and start with a -.
 {: tip}

 4. To stop viewing entries, press Q.

 ## Modify the last commit
 {: #modify_last_commit}

 When you modify the last commit after you push it to a remote repo, you rewrite the commit history.
 This change might cause commit failures and other problems for the other contributors in your project.
 Be sure that you know what you're doing before you modify a commit that you pushed to a remote repo.
 {: important}

 Use the Eclipse Orion Web IDE: